Take Exit #173, Northern Blvd.

 Each day is different at the Alabama National Fair!
 Check out the schedules for the 1o best days of fall!

+Parking is $5 for each vehicle for each night.
 There are five different parking lots at the fair that are open for the public’s parking.
 The south parking lot, north parking lot, farmer’s market, and two parking lots at the livestock entrances.
 Parking is a first come first serve basis.
-There will be NO reserved parking.
-Parking is $5 for each vehicle for each night.
+Parking at your own risk.
+NO reserved parking.

 Fairs and agricultural exhibits are an old and honored tradition in Montgomery, dating back to at least 1854, 100 years before the present Alabama National Fair was established.
 The pre-Civil War fair was sponsored annually by the Alabama State Agricultural Society, on grounds “beautifully located upon the banks of the noble Alabama River, occupying a large, level, grassy plain, to the north of the city, ”as described in an 1858 issue of Harper’s Weekly.